odpi/egeria-docs/site/docs/services/lineage-warehouse-services.md

 # Lineage warehouse services

-The open lineage services support the behavior of the [Lineage Warehouse](/concepts/lineage-warehouse) and its main purpose to preserve and report lineage metadata.
+The lineage warehouse services support the behavior of the [Lineage Warehouse](/concepts/lineage-warehouse) and its main purpose to preserve and report lineage metadata.

 ![Figure 1 - Services in Lineage Warehouse](lineage-warehouse-services.svg)

 Following sequence explains how different services interact in and out the Lineage Warehouse:

-1. Metadata instance events from the cohort are distributed to Metadata Access Server running [Asset Lineage OMAS]/services/omas/asset-lineage/overview.
+1. Metadata instance events from the cohort are distributed to Metadata Access Server running [Asset Lineage OMAS](/services/omas/asset-lineage/overview).
 This access service is always paired with Lineage Warehouse.

 2. [Asset Lineage OMAS](/services/omas/asset-lineage/overview) feeds the lineage warehouse by selecting and sending the instance types suitable for lineage.
 It retrieves asset related metadata and completes the asset context portion of the graph.
 Once ready, this lineage context graph structured as vertices and edges is sent on Lineage Output Topic for further processing and preservation.